 Case studies make great promotional material for any business.
-An in-depth look at how your company has helped a client could bring you valuable media coverage, as Jane Lee of Dexterity reveals
+An in-depth look at how your company has helped a client could bring you valuable media coverage, as former IT PR specialist Jane Lee reveals

 Case studies are stories describing how a customer’s business has benefitted from using a product (or service).
 They can be in written, podcast (audio file) or video format.

 Aside from actually talking to potential customers, case studies are a great way of showing off what you do well and getting your business noticed.
 They can be used on your website, newsletter or brochures, but I want to focus on using written case studies for public or press relations (PR) because getting coverage in places like websites, magazines and newspapers is a fantastic way to generate leads and build brand awareness.

 Marketing case studies are often too 'hard sell' for putting in the media.
 Editors like a subtle approach with only one or two direct references to the product and the story tightly focused on the customer’s experience.

 A good case study needs three basic elements: a business challenge faced; the solution found; and, most important, the benefits gained.

 But you must also engage your readers and tell a story with a strong angle.
 Find something topical, like Polished Bliss who used the recession to their advantage, or Stinkyink.com who overcame online fraud problems.
 Maybe combine a business interest with a human element, such as fulfilling a lifetime dream, or how a company overcame a major obstacle as The Cake Store did when it beat off competition from local supermarkets.

 Having decided on your ideal customer and storyline, ask if the company is happy to co-operate — explain the mutual benefits, such as free publicity.